Donald Trump to surrender to history-making criminal charges

 Though police said they had no intelligence suggesting any violence was likely, they were on high alert for any potential disruptions.

-“While there may be some rabble rousers thinking of coming to our city tomorrow, our message is clear and simple: Control yourselves,” Mayor Eric Adams said at a news conference Monday.
+“While there may be some rabble rousers thinking of coming to our city tomorrow, our message is clear and simple: Control yourselves,” Mayor Eric Adams said.
+He also singled out Georgia Republican Rep. Marjorie Taylor Greene, one of Trump’s staunchest supporters in Congress, who is organizing a rally Tuesday at a park across from the courthouse: “While you’re in town, be on your best behavior,” Adams said.

 Trump pollster John McLaughlin said the former president would approach the day with “dignity.”